onenightallstar/Dictation-Detection/README.md

 # Dictation Detection
-This is project for detecting dictation
+This is a project for detecting dictation

 Django + Vue